 - What is the SFO, OAK, STS, and APC business-aviation handoff structure?

 - The Wine Country corridor's business-aviation handoff runs against four primary airports: San Francisco International (SFO) handling the substantial commercial-aviation business-traveler share into the Bay Area with onward Wine Country transit through the Golden Gate Bridge or Bay Bridge routing; Oakland International (OAK) handling material commercial-aviation business-traveler share with cleaner Wine Country transit through I-80 and Highway 12; Charles M. Schulz-Sonoma County Airport (STS) handling the substantial Wine Country direct-arrival business-aviation traffic with cleaner ground transit to the Sonoma Valley and Napa Valley estates than SFO-routing; and Napa County Airport (APC) handling the corridor's dedicated business-aviation handoff with the FBO operations at Napa Jet Center and the broader transient-aircraft base supporting the corridor's principal-tier corporate-aircraft travel pattern.
 APC is structurally the cleanest business-aviation handoff for principal-tier Wine Country travel — the FBO is positioned on the south end of the Napa Valley floor with direct Highway 29 onward routing, the ramp-side protocol runs at full principal-tier specification, and the dispatch-side advantage of APC versus SFO-or-OAK routing on a Wine Country corridor visit anchors at 60-90 minutes of saved transit time.
 STS handles the broader business-aviation Wine Country traffic with comparable structural posture for Sonoma-anchored destinations.
-Detailed Drivers, Carey International, EmpireCLS Worldwide, KLS Worldwide, and Napa Valley Limousine all run the corridor's FBO-aware dispatch posture as a standard configuration; the structural fit differs across the operators on the basis of SF-resident primary dispatch (Detailed Drivers, EmpireCLS) versus worldwide-network reach (Carey) versus Wine Country-resident dispatch depth (Napa Valley Limousine).
+Detailed Drivers, Carey International, and Napa Valley Limousine all run the corridor's FBO-aware dispatch posture as a standard configuration; the structural fit differs across the operators on the basis of SF-resident primary dispatch (Detailed Drivers) versus worldwide-network reach (Carey International) versus Wine Country-resident dispatch depth (Napa Valley Limousine).

 - How should a corporate program structure Wine Country corridor ground?